Expertise

 Scientists have investigated many methods to limit matrix effects and obtain reliable LC-MS data.
 Generally, the phospholipids in plasma are one of the significant sources of matrix effects.
 Therefore, cleaner sample preparation by using liquid and solid phase extraction could be helpful.
 Moreover, adjustments of HPLC chromatographic condition to avoid the co-eluting problem is time-consuming, especially when interfering compounds have very similar molecular properties as the analyte.
 It is hard to eliminate Matrix Effects, and one viable option is the use of isotopically labeled internal standards for quantitative compensation.
 Theoretically, the same degree of ion suppression or enhancement would occur for the target analyte and its isotopically labeled analog.

-Speak To Our Scientist About Your Matrix Effects In Liquid Chromatography Mass Spectrometry
+Speak To Our Scientist About Your Ion Suppression and Matrix Effects In Liquid Chromatography Mass Spectrometry

 SPEAK TO OUR SCIENTISTS